e-Informatica Software Engineering Journal Paper Requirements and Recommendations

 6. Conclusions and further works

-4. In the case of Systematic Reviews or Systematic Mapping/Scoping Studies authors may be interested in recent SEGRESS guidelines :
+3. We strongly encourage authors of Systematic Reviews or Systematic Mapping/Scoping Studies to follow the recent SEGRESS guidelines :

 1. Barbara Kitchenham, Lech Madeyski, and David Budgen, “SEGRESS: Software Engineering Guidelines for REporting Secondary Studies”, IEEE Transactions on Software Engineering, 2022.
 DOI: 10.1109/TSE.2022.3174092 URL: accepted version Supplementary Material (for SEGRESS: Software Engineering Guidelines for REporting Secondary Studies): https://madeyski.e-informatyka.pl/download/SEGRESS22supplement.pdf